snu-cdrc/gencube/README.md

 ### Manuscript
 [**bioRxiv**](https://www.biorxiv.org/content/10.1101/2024.07.18.604168v1) (Posted July 22, 2024)
 <!-- Bioinformatics (accepted.
 2024.09) -->

 ---

+❤️ **Your interest and contributions help Gencube evolve to meet your needs!** 🚀<br>
+⭐️ If you have any questions, ideas, or suggestions, please share them on our [**Issues page**](https://github.com/snu-cdrc/gencube/issues)
+.
+We'd love to hear from you! 😊

+---
 `gencube` enables researchers to search for, download, and unify genome assemblies and diverse types of annotations, and retrieve metadata for sequencing-based experimental data suitable for specific requirements.